-- Thirty-eight American volunteers flew for the squadron. - Most aviators in the squadron came from an upper class and lyy League background.
+- Thirty-eight American volunteers flew for the squadron. - Most aviators in the squadron came from an upper class and lvy League background.
 Thirty members of the squadron held college degrees or had enrolled in a higher educational institution.
 There were 9 Harvard alumni. - Eleven of the aviators in the squadron were sons of millionaires. - Only 9 of the 38 American volunteers in the squadron had prewar flying experience. - The average age of the pilots in the squadron was 26 with ages ranging from 20 to 40 years old. - Squadron ace Raoul Lufbery had 17 confirmed victories. - Squadron co-founder Norman Prince is buried at the National Cathedral, in Washington, D.C.

-Re-dedication of Memorial U.S. Air Force F-22 Raptors from the 94th Fighter Squadron, which traces its lineage to the Lafayette Escadrille, fly over the memorial at the re-dedication ceremony on April 20, 2016.
-American Battle Monuments Commission This agency of the United States government operates and maintains 26 American cemeteries and 32 memorials, monuments and markers in 17 countries.
+maintains 26 American cemeteries and 31 memorials, monuments and markers in 17 countries.
 The Commission works to fulfill the vision of its first chairman, General of the Armies John J. Pershing.
 Pershing, commander of the American Expeditionary Forces during World War I, promised that "time will not dim the glory of their deeds."
 Lafayette Escadrille Memorial Cemetery The Lafayette Escadrille Memorial Cemetery commemorates the birth of American combat aviation and serves as a symbol of Franco-American comradeship during World War I. The memorial cemetery was dedicated on July 4, 1928 and was owned by the Lafayette Escadrille Memorial Foundation until the site was acquired by ABMC in 2017.
-Special Thanks to Alexander Blumrosen, Friends of the Lafayette Escadrille Memorial, and Alexander Wall, ABMC Student Volunteer.
+The cemetery offers free guided tours on request pending staff availability

-American Battle Monuments Commission 2300 Clarendon Boulevard Suite 500 Arlington, VA 22201 USA Lafavette Escadrille Memorial Cemetery 5, Blvd.
+American Battle Monuments Commission 2300 Clarendon Boulevard Suite 500 Arlington, VA 22201 USA Lafavette Escadrille Memorial Cemeterv 5, Blvd.
 Raymond Poincaré 92430 Marnes-la-Coquette, France TEL +33.
-(0) 7.85.89.56.71 +33.
-(0) 6.07.74.00.99 GPS N48 52.185 E2 13.036 Located inside the gates of the Domaine National de Sainte-Cloud public park.
-Open Daily at these times: 9:00 am to 5:00 pm daily except 25 December and 1 January For more information on this site and other ABMC commemorative sites, please visit WWW.abmc.gov September 2021
+(0)1.87.15.85.32 GPS N48 52.185 E2 13.036 Located inside the gates of the Domaine National de Sainte-Cloud public park.
+Open Daily at these times: 9:00 am to 5:00 pm daily except 25 December and 1 January